pni-lab/connattractor/docs/01-paper.md

 To demonstrate the sensitivity of the CHNN approach to clinically relevant alterations in large-scale brain dynamics, we investigated grouped the timeframes from the regional timeseries data according to the corresponding attractor states (obtained with the CHNN model from study 1) and averaged timeframes corresponding to the same attractor state to calculated participant-level mean attractor activations.
 In all three datasets, we assessed mean attractor activity differences between the patient groups with a permutation test, randomly re-assigning the group labels 50000 times.
-We adjusted the significance threshold with a bonferroni correction, accounting for tests across 4 states and 122 regions, resulting in $\alpha = 0.0102$.
+We adjusted the significance threshold with a bonferroni correction, accounting for tests across 4 states and 122 regions, resulting in $\alpha = 0.0001$.

 +++ {"part": "acknowledgements"}
+## Acknowledgements

 Data collection and sharing for this project was funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (National Institutes of Health Grant U01 AG024904) and